 Students can only propose a thesis/project for the honors courses that were previously approved by their department or major; that is, 4 credits per semester (XXX 430), 6 credits per semester (XXX 432) or 8 credits in the fall only (XXX 431).
-The Subcommittee on Honors and Independent Programs (SHIP) will not approve any other credit arrangements.
+The Subcommittee on Honors and Independent Programs (SHIP) will not approve any other credit arrangements (for example, 5 credits in the fall and 3 in the spring).

 Students applying to the Departmental Honors Program receive an individual computer-generated list of courses, grades and GPA course points, listing all eligible courses and grades counting toward their GPA.